Given two linked lists,

 Use of extra space is not allowed (Not allowed to create additional nodes), i.e., insertion must be done in-place.
 Expected time complexity is O(n) where n is number of nodes in first list.

 The idea is to run a loop while there are available positions in first loop and insert nodes of second list by changing pointers.
-Following is C implementation of this approach
+Following is C implementation of this approach.

-// C implementation of above program.
+// C implementation of

 #include <stdio.h>